zack-bitcoin/amoveo/README.md

 [After starting your node, use a web browser on the same computer to visit this website.](http://localhost:8081/login.html) It is being served by the node you are running.

+The block explorer for the network is [here](http://146.185.142.103:8080/explorer.html) Go to the block explorer to see all the markets that are being run on that node.

 ## Using the wallet

-Amove is also a wallet.
+Amoveo is also a wallet.
 A wallet is for storing your private key, and for making signatures.
 Read here about how to secure your private key with a password.
 That way you can have assets on Amoveo.
 [Secure your keys](docs/api/securing_keys.md)